-- Typed (except for signatures and maps) - Clipped together with a large binder clip on the top. - Any oversize pages such as maps should be placed at the end of the application.
-State those later page #'s for oversized pages in the related item's "Page Number" field on the Application Submission Checklist page. - Contained in two brown legal-size, open-top (no foldovers with cords or ties) expandable folders (One marked "original," and one marked "copy") - Brown legal size folders are to be labeled with a 2"x 4" white label, placed in the top right-hand corner of the folder with the following information: - Name of Applicant - Grant Year & Type of Grant - Original or Copy
+- Typed (except for signatures and maps)

+- Clipped together with a large binder clip on the top.
+Any oversize pages such as maps should be placed at the end of the application.

-For Example:
+- Contained in two brown legal-size, open-top (no foldovers with cords or ties) expandable folders.
+(One marked "original," and one marked "copy!")

+- Labeled with a 2"x 4" white label, placed in the top right-hand corner of the folder with the following information:

+- Name of Applicant

+- Grant Year & Type of Grant

+- Original or Copy
-VILLAGE OF ABRACADABRA 2022 Public Infrastructure Original

-DO NOT USE: dividers, staples, binders, folders or other methods of containment.
+For Example: VILLAGE OF ABRACADABRA 2022 Housing Rehabilitation Original DO NOT USE: dividers, staples, binders, folders or other methods of containment.

-Submit the original and one complete copy.
-Include all of the following:
+Submit the Original including all of the following:

-• All Application Materials (Application Forms and documentation).
+• All Application Materials (The Section IV, Part I forms and documentation).
 Please clearly label the original.